nizamo/Getting-and-Cleaning-Data/README.md

    run_analysis.R.
 2. Save run_analysis.R in the parent folder of UCI HAR Dataset, then set your R Studio working directory it as your working directory by using setwd()function in RStudio.
-3. Run source("run_analysis.R") from RStudio, then it will generate a new file named as tinydata.txt in your working directory.
+3. Run source("run_analysis.R") from RStudio, then it will generate a new file named as Tidy.txt in
+   working directory.